 Sony Xperia XZ Premium price and release date

 This will likely come as no surprise, but this is not a cheap phone.
-The Sony Xperia XZ Premium price is £649 ($799, around AU$1,100) which sees it rub shoulders with the Samsung Galaxy S8 and iPhone 7 Plus in terms of cost.
+The Sony Xperia XZ Premium price was £649 ($799, around AU$1,100) at launch, which saw it rub shoulders with the Samsung Galaxy S8 and iPhone 7 Plus in terms of cost.

 Find out what the Sony Xperia XZ Premium is like to live with by watching our 'week with' video.